 The 6-3 Breakdown

 The breakdown of the Justices in the majority and dissent is interesting.
 The newest, Trump-appointed Justices – Barrett, Kavanaugh, and Gorsuch – joined with the liberals – Breyer, Sotomayor, and Kagan – to form the majority.
 The other three conservatives – Thomas, Roberts, and Alito – were the dissenters.

-All of the conservatives on the Court profess to be textualists, whose decisions are driven primarily by the plain words of a statute.
+Most of the conservatives on the Court profess to be textualists, whose decisions are driven primarily by the plain words of a statute.
 Indeed, Justice Barrett began her analysis by stating: “we start where we always do: with the text of the statute.”
 Both of the opinions seek support from the same book on statutory interpretation, which was co-authored by the late Justice Scalia, the father of modern textualism.
 The competing opinions are an interesting study in how even committed textualists can disagree over what the statutory language actually requires.